dhis2/dhis2-docs/src/developer/web-api/tracker-old.md

 ### Semicolon as separator for identifiers (UID)

-Fields or query parameter accepting multiple values like UIDs are now consistently separated by comma instead of semicolon.
+Fields or query parameters accepting multiple values like UIDs are now consistently separated by comma instead of semicolon.
 This is to ensure UIDs are consistently separated by comma across all DHIS2 endpoints.